 Paint section (left) and laminate section mounted in resin cylinders

-There were visible defects in the laminate, including dry fibre (where the resin had not impregnated) and voids.
-With the aid of a piece of graph paper with 1 mm squares, the Scholars were asked to calculate the area of the field of view through a stereomicroscope and the area of the voids within the field of view, and then calculate the percentage of voids.
+For the fourth session, the scholars examined laminate sections under their stereomicroscopes, and were able to see visible defects in the laminate, including dry fibre (where the resin had not impregnated) and voids.
+With the aid of a piece of graph paper with 1 mm squares, they were asked to calculate the area of the field of view through a stereomicroscope and the area of the voids within the field of view, and then calculate the percentage of voids.

 Laminate with voids (metallurgical microscope, vertical reflected light)